-As a general notice for all applicants, GAE cannot assist with the visa acquisition process.
+Please note that GAE cannot assist with the visa acquisition process.
 Students who require a visa for a longer stay in Germany should remain in contact with the appropriate government offices in Germany.
 GAE Germany does not have the ability to process visa requests.

 Do I need a work permit?
-In case you are a U.S. citizen or in general a citizen of a country who can travel without a visa to Germany, you won't need a work permit for an internship up to 90 days.
-Otherwise, you will need to apply for a visa and to obtain it, you will need a work permit.
-GAE will submit your work permit application to the German Federal Employment Agency (Agentur fuer Arbeit) after your work contract has been signed and send you the work permit once it has been issued.
+Yes.
+Even if you are a U.S. citizen or in general a citizen of a country who can travel without a visa to Germany, you will need a work permit for an internship up to 90 days.
+Otherwise, you will not only need a work permit, but also need to apply for a visa.

+To obtain the visa, you will need a work permit.
+After you sign your employment contract, GAE will submit your work permit application to the German Federal Employment Agency (Agentur für Arbeit).
+GAE will send you the work permit once it has been issued.

-Will I receive a work contract?
+Will I receive an employment contract?
 Interns should make sure to address this topic with their employers prior to, or at the start of, their internships.
 GAE Germany is not responsible for individual contracts between students and employers.

 Should you have questions regarding this before starting your internship, please contact your company mentor directly.